chrplr/PCBS/docs/software-installation.rst

 .. [#f1] (advanced students only).
-To avoid potential clashes betwen modules, it is a good idea to create a conda environment before installing the modules:
+To avoid potential clashes betwen modules, it may be a good idea to create a conda environment before installing the modules:

           .. code::